GIS Sites in Belgium

 The “Geoloketten” include a cadastral plan too, but it’s for authorised users.
 I guess, it’s the Commune again :)

 East flanders is organised and you have a fairly good structure to finding the GIS tools.
 (Un)fortunately, you need Flemish.
-You can get to the tool from the region portal as well as from the GISOost site.
+You can get to the tool from the GISOost site.
 I found it confusing from GISOost, so I used the links from the portal and ended up here with a rather bare map

 With my poor Flemish, I understood that they rather offer paid services to get the plans… So, go to the commune!